The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Methods

-One issue with including black holes in our model of stripped nucleus formation is that our calculation of nucleus mass is based purely on progenitor galaxy stellar mass.
-There is no input from other causal factors like the mass of the central supermassive black hole.
-In reality, the mass of the nucleus and its central supermassive black hole are linked because supermassive black hole growth is primarily fueled by the accretion of gas, which will also drive stellar formation \citep{Rafferty2006, Somerville2008, Storchi_Bergmann_2019}.
 However, when we calculate the stripped nucleus mass, we do not incorporate the black hole-nucleus mass relation.
-As a result, our model may produce stripped nuclei that contain supermassive black holes more massive than the nucleus, which we consider unphysical for lower mass galaxies.
-In order to model the link between the nucleus and black hole mass,we assume in our results that a nucleus cannot host a black hole that makes up more than 30 per cent of its mass.
-This assumption is based on \citet{Mieske2013}'s estimate that observed UCDs host black holes that on average make up 10-15 per cent of the mass of the nucleus, consistent with the expected black hole mass fractions of nuclear clusters in UCD progenitor galaxies.
+As a result, our model may produce stripped nuclei that contain supermassive black holes more massive than the nucleus, which we consider unphysical for lower-mass galaxies.
+To model the link between the nucleus and black hole mass, we assume in our results that a nucleus cannot host a black hole that makes up more than 30 per cent of its mass.
+This assumption is based on \citet{Mieske2013}'s estimate that observed UCDs host black holes that, on average, make-up 10-15 per cent of the mass of the nucleus, consistent with the expected black hole mass fractions of nuclear clusters in UCD progenitor galaxies.

 Confirmed supermassive black holes within UCDs have been found to make up 2-18 per cent of the mass of the UCD \citep{Seth2014,Ahn2017, Ahn2018, Afanasiev_2018}, so we consider the 30 per cent limit reasonable.
-If, after the mass of the stripped nucleus has been calculated by the method described in Section. \ref{sec:sampcreation}, we find the mass of the supermassive black hole exceeds 30 per cent of the mass of a stripped nucleus we repeatedly recalculate the stripped nucleus mass by the method described in Section. \ref{sec:sampcreation} until it is massive enough to host the supermassive black hole without the supermassive black hole exceeding 30 per cent of the total mass.
+If, after the mass of the stripped nucleus has been calculated by the method described in Section \ref{sec:sampcreation}, we find the mass of the supermassive black hole exceeds 30 per cent of the mass of a stripped nucleus we repeatedly recalculate the stripped nucleus mass by the method described in Section. \ref{sec:sampcreation} until it is massive enough to host the supermassive black hole without the supermassive black hole exceeding 30 per cent of the total mass.